ivadomed/utilities/README.md

 # Templates

 Repository containing utility scripts for handling various aspects in a DL model training pipeline:
-- Conversion to BIDS format
+- Conversion to/from BIDS format to nnUnet or other ecosystem-specific formats;
 - Script to train a model in a reproducible way (ie: fetch dataset of specific version, call MONAI functions, define Pytorch architecture with various parameters)